Antiracism Committee

 Accountability

-The Antiracism Committee acknowledges the need for meaningful conversations related to racial injustice that is systemically embedded within and throughout our country and communities.
-The committee commits to taking an anti-racist stand and strives to hold each other and others accountable towards working to change the systems that impact diverse cultures in oppressive ways.
+The Anti-Racism Committee acknowledges the need for meaningful conversations related to racial injustice that is systemically embedded within and throughout our country and communities.
+The committee commits to taking an anti-racist stand and strives to hold each other and others accountable for working to change the systems that impact diverse cultures in oppressive ways.

 Advocacy